-I work in oil and cold wax and alternately handmade mineral paints, I create vivid, topographical, sculptural, and multilayered paintings.
+Working in oil and cold wax and alternately handmade mineral paints, I create vivid, topographical, sculptural, and multilayered paintings.
 As an abstract artist, I translate my perceived reality into color and shape, creating a “topography of place” in my work.
 Cross- pollinating ideas and visions from both the internal and external aspects of my environment and translating what I see and feel into my work is how I embody my creative process.
 It is just that – a process - one of discovery, learning, and being.
 In that sense, I invite people to join in the discovery, to see and feel the connectivity from the self - the inner landscape, to the earth, terra firma - the outer landscape through the visual conduit of color, shape, and gesture that all inform the texture, light and movement of a piece.